peekuh/blog/peekblog/content/posts/SIWA.md

 - You should see the following pop up

 ![Scenario 1: Across columns](/5.png)
-- In the Domains and subdomains section, enter the just domain name of your application without the https prefix.
+- In the Domains and subdomains section, enter just the domain name of your application without the https prefix.
 The “Return URLs” section should contain the endpoint in your application responsible for handling Apple’s callback after the User successfully completes the sign in process on the client side.

-For Samantha, our “domains and subdomains” section would contain : mysamantha.ai And our Return URL’s section should contain: `https://mysamantha.ai/account/apple/callback`
+For Samantha, our “domains and subdomains” section would contain : `mysamantha.ai`

+And our Return URL’s section should contain: `https://mysamantha.ai/account/apple/callback`

 Notice how the return url is prefixed with https.